Lake Como Facts

 - Even that long ago, it was a highly popular retreat for the wealthy and aristocratic.
 The site also constituted an extremely popular tourist attraction for the masses, even during that period.
 Since then, many famous people have had homes along its shore.

 - In modern times, however, it earned yet another status.
 That’s due to the fact that it now serves as a backdrop for a magnificent UNESCO World Heritage Site.
 The Sacred Mountain of Ossuccio, a popular pilgrimage destination, now sits in the hills above it.

 - The marvelous natural feature additionally merits appreciation for its various physical statistics.
 That’s true since the mind-boggling splendor of Lake Como is contained within the third-largest lake in its region.
 It’s also the fifth deepest lake on its continent.

-- Its sheer beauty, combined with its impressive various impressive physical dimensions, also recently garnered it an award.
+- Its sheer beauty, combined with its various impressive physical dimensions, also recently garnered it an award.
 The Huffington Post named it the most beautiful lake on earth in 2014, due to, among other factors, its micro-climate and environment.

 Lake Como Physical Description

 The amazing Lake Como truly stands out from the majority of similar geological features.
 That’s due to its unique combination of purely visual appeal, and statistically high-ranked physical dimensions.
 The lake also packs these into a highly irregular general outline.